6.2.1sr1 - SRTC Procedure: Admissions

 All associate degree, diploma, and certificate program students initially admitted on a provisional basis must have satisfactorily completed the necessary prerequisite and learning support course work in order to progress through the State Standard Curriculum.

-Note: Dual Enrollment enrolled students are not eligible for Provisional Admission status.
+Note: Dually enrolled students are not eligible for Provisional Admission status.

 - Special Admit Status (Non-credential seeking)